1. Jainism was founded by__________.

 Explanation: Gandhi advocated minimal needs and simplicity.

-87. The economic class most attracted to Jainism was:
+87. The economic class most attracted to Jainism was__________.

 A) Peasants